 To the extent that a valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
 Accordingly, the degree of judgment exercised by the Company in determining fair value is greatest for instruments categorized in Level 3.
 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
-The fair value of the Company's loan payable was determined using Level 3 inputs.
+The fair value of warrant liabilities were determined using Level 3 inputs.

 Fair value is a market-based measure considered from the perspective of a market participant rather than an entity-specific measure.
 Therefore, even when market assumptions are not readily available, the Company's own assumptions are set to reflect those that market participants would use in pricing the asset or liability at the measurement date.
 The Company uses prices and inputs that are current as of the measurement date, including during periods of market dislocation.
 In periods of market dislocation, the observability of prices and inputs may change for many instruments.
 This condition could cause an instrument to be reclassified within levels in the fair value hierarchy.
-There were no transfers within the fair value hierarchy during the twelve months ended December 31, 2018 or the year ended December 31, 2017.
+There were no transfers within the fair value hierarchy during the years ended December 31, 2019 or December 31, 2018.